olm3ca/Pixelbook-Campfire/README.md

 3. In Disk Management, shrink the Windows 10 volume.
 Create a new NTFS partition with at least 30GB space.

 4. Instead of Brunch stable, we will download the latest version of [Brunch Unstable](https://github.com/sebanc/brunch-unstable/releases) with a few customizations.
-This is in order to use the 4.4 kernel that will allow audio to work properly.
-If you use Brunch stable it will install kernel 5.4 and you will have no sound.
-	- Note: even though Brunch unstable lists a newer kernel, we can use the 4.4 kernel by following step 8 below.

-5. Read this tutorial on [GetDroidTips](https://www.getdroidtips.com/install-chrome-os/) This is the method we will use, with a few customizations.
-	- Customization 1: No need for 60GB or 100GB partitions are described in the guide.
-See step 4 above - 30GB is plenty, but any additional disk space you allocate is entirely up to you.
-	- Customization 2: Use Brunch Unstable, see step 4.
-	- For this guide, we are using the Recovery image from ChromeOS 87 - download from [Cros Updates](https://cros-updates-serving.appspot.com) and scroll down to eve, then download version 87.
-Or, using this [direct link](https://dl.google.com/dl/edgedl/chromeos/recovery/chromeos_13505.111.0_eve_recovery_stable-channel_mp-v2.bin.zip).
+The Pixelbook can now use 5.4 kernel - see details below.

+5. Read the official [Brunch github](https://github.com/sebanc/brunch) and understand the process of installing Brunch.

 6. At this point, you should have the following ready:
 	- A bootable USB drive with Linux Mint ready to go
-	- All of the files as described in the GetDroidTips tutorial in a ChromeOS folder on your Windows drive somewhere.
+	- All of the files as described in the Brunch github.

-7. Boot into Linux Mint, connect to wifi and run the multi-install.sh script.
-Note the partition name you formatted to NTFS for the ChromeOS image.
+7. Boot into Linux Mint, connect to wifi and run the chromeos-install.sh script.
+Note the partition name you formatted for the ChromeOS image.
 In may case it was `/dev/mmcblk0p5` so I entered `mmcblk0p5` at the prompt.
-Note: at the end of the script you will see an error.
-This is expected as the script is for PCs, and we are on a Chromebook, so the grub installer will fail, but you can move on to the next step.
+Note: 512GB NVMe drives will have a differnt partition layout and naming format.

-8. For grub to work properly, copy the text the script provides.
-You only need the part that starts from img_part.
-Make sure there is no } in the end.
+8. For grub to work properly, see below.
 We need to customize the grub entry with the following:
-	- Replace "/kernel" in the grub configuration with "/kernel-chromebook"
+	- Replace "/kernel" in the grub configuration with "kernel-chromebook-5.4"
 	- add "options=enable_updates,native_chromebook_image" to the kernel command line.

 Optionally, copy the grub config added to this repo and use it in grub2win, just make sure to update the partition number if needed.

-What this does is it tells Brunch to boot Chrome OS with the 4.4 kernel, and it also enables regular OS updates just like a normal install.
+What this does is it tells Brunch to boot Chrome OS with the 5.4 kernel, and it also enables regular OS updates just like a normal install.
 My grub entry looks like this - yours may be different depending on where your NTFS partition is for the Chrome OS image:

 Grub2Win Config: